Foldr Zen Zone

-This is referred to editing the ‘online‘ (cloud) version of a document and allows users to benefit from native Microsoft Online features such as AutoSave in Word, Excel & PowerPoint, both in Office desktop and web apps, collaborative editing and more.
+Working online in this article refers to editing the cloud hosted version of a document and allows users to benefit from native Microsoft Online features such as AutoSave in Word, Excel & PowerPoint, both in Office desktop and web apps, collaborative editing and more.
 When editing an online version with a locally installed Office application, Foldr passes the online URI of the document to Office and the document save/upload process is handed off entirely to the Office app and the Microsoft 365 cloud platform.

 How to work Online with Office 365 documents – Quick Summary

-A user will work online / natively with Microsoft 365 hosted cloud documents if they use ONE of the following methods in Foldr:
+A user can work online with Microsoft 365 hosted cloud documents if they use ONE of the following methods in Foldr:

 Note 1 – The locally installed Office app should be signed in with the same Office 365 account as linked in Foldr to edit online.
 This applies to editing from Foldr web or desktop apps.

-Without enabling desktop app features (Office Assist) or using certain methods to open files (the context menu) in the Foldr desktop app to open and edit documents, the Foldr app will, by default, open Office documents in Office 365 locations with the a local offline version.
+Without Office Assist enabled in the desktop apps, or using other methods to open files (the context menu) in the Foldr drive to open and edit documents, the Foldr app would open Office documents in Office 365 locations with the a local offline version.
 Offline editing does not support collaborative editing (and traditional file locking is not possible) so it is not desirable to have users working on Office documents in common 356 storage areas such as SharePoint and Teams in this mode.
 Working offline and having multiple users accessing files via different routes can lead to a scenario where users are editing the same document at the same time and may potentially result in data loss depending on who saves the open file last.
 Opening documents using the online version avoids these kind of issues.

 Foldr provides other features to help mitigate these types of issues when working with documents from SMB (Windows file server or NAS) shares.
 Click here to learn more about Foldr’s Checkouts and its complimentary file locking service.
 Please be aware that checkouts may be used on all storage types, not just SMB shares.
 The file locking service is an SMB share specific feature.